Ahad-Dngwala/XORO.github.io/README.md

 ## 👤 Author

-Built as a full-stack demonstration project showcasing modern web development practices.
+Built as a full-stack demonstration project showcasing modern web development practices by Ahad Dangarvawala.

 ---